tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-5.md

 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures

 ## IX. <a id="section9"></a>Arrow Functions
 Arrow functions are an ES6 addition.
 They have two advantages: they have a shorter syntax than regular functions, and they do not bind their own `this` keyword.
-This second advantage might not mean anything to you now, but we will revisit it in the next part of this tutorial.
+This second advantage might not mean anything to you now, but we will revisit it in a future chapter of this tutorial.

 ### functions-7.html